UKHSA-Internal/coronavirus-dashboard-metadata/modals/covidOccupiedMVBeds.md

 ### Patients in mechanical ventilation beds

-Total number of mechanical ventilation beds that are occupied by COVID-19 patients on {date}.
+Total number of mechanical ventilation beds that were occupied by COVID-19 patients on {date}.

 {inc:base/covidPatientsInMVBeds.md|modals}